charleskoffler/clprolf/docs/official/clprolf_docu_offic_class_roles.md

 ## What are the technical objects?

 All the other objects are pure computer objects.
-Their responsability and job is only about the computer, managing peripherals, or memory, or launch an application.
+Their responsability and job is only about the computer, managing peripherals, or memory, or launching an application.
 So the view and model of the MVC design pattern, are, in clprolf, technical jobs for the computer.
 In these classes, the actor of the action is the computer.
 This is why we have roles like "computer_as_worker", or "worker_agent".

 "comp_as_worker" (=shortcut for "simu_comp_as_worker")